zouharvi/uds-rug-student/README.md

 # Pipeline

 This project is written in Python, with the environment defined in `envirovnment.yml` (managed by Anaconda).
 We further assume, that all data are stored in `data/`.
+Ideally run with reasonably sized GPU.

 ## Data Preprocessing